PEDATOR DEFENSE DOG FAQS

 8. Q- Are Predator Defense dogs good with the family & children?

 A- Yes.
 The PDD breed can make a great family dog, they are very loving & friendly with their human families & love attention.
-As with any large & powerful dog breed, it’s imperative that firm training is established at an early age so that your dog will grow into a controlled & well behaved adult.
+As with any large & powerful dog breed, it’s imperative that firm training is established at an early age so that your dog will grow into a controllable, well behaved adult.

 9. Q- Which is better suited for a family with children, Male or Female?